psychemedia/storytelling-notes/ross-may-hill-old-ellen.md

 THE MAY HILL SENSATION.
 MRS. MARKEY RETURNS HOME.

-On Monday, Inspector John Dennis, of Gloucester, again visited May Hill, and organised another party to search the woods for Mrs. John Markey, whose mysterious disappearance from home on Friday had occasioned consideable consternation in the parish.
+On Monday, Inspector John Dennis, of Gloucester, again visited May Hill, and organised another party to search the woods for Mrs. John Markey, whose mysterious disappearance from home on Friday had occasioned considerable consternation in the parish.
 About five o'clock on Monday evening the unfortunate woman returned home in an exhausted condition.
 She stated that she had been sitting down in the wood "hiding from the witches," and that she had had nothing to eat or drink except leaves and water.
 ```

 Despite the return of Mrs. Markey, things continued to get worse for the family, as Markey's second son also became afflicted by the madness that had overtaken his daughter, grand-daughter and wife.